ADD CONDITION

 If you experience a severe sore throat that lasts more than two days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, it's important to consult a doctor right away.
 Additionally, if you have a chronic cough due to smoking, asthma, or emphysema, or if your cough comes with excessive mucus, you should speak with a healthcare professional before using this product.

-While using this medication, be sure not to exceed the recommended dosage.
+While using this medication, be sure to follow the recommended dosage.
 If your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache, stop using the product and consult a doctor, as these could be signs of a more serious condition.
 Also, if symptoms in your mouth do not improve within seven days, or if you experience ongoing irritation, pain, or redness, seek medical advice.

 Warnings and Precautions